towolf/towolf.github.com/docs/PsychHardware/DatapixxToolbox/DatapixxBasic/DatapixxAudioKey.markdown

 of guaranteed silence at start of recording.
-During recording, the function will use this chunk of silence to compute an optimal trigger level, which is 10% louder than the loudest sample in the silence block and then use that triggerlevel as if DatapixxAudioKey\('TriggerLevel'\) had been called with that auto-selected level.
+During recording, the function will use this chunk of silence to compute an optimal trigger level, which is 10% louder than the loudest sample in the silence block and then use that triggerlevel as if DatapixxAudioKey('TriggerLevel') had been called with that auto-selected level.

-DatapixxAudioKey\('StopCapture'\);
+DatapixxAudioKey('StopCapture');
-- Stop audio capture as soon as possible.
+\- Stop audio capture as soon as possible.